Select Interior Concepts (NASDAQ:SIC) Upgraded to Buy by Zacks Investment Research

-Zacks Investment Research upgraded shares of Select Interior Concepts (NASDAQ:SIC) from a hold rating to a buy rating in a research note issued to investors on Friday, Zacks.com reports.
-Zacks Investment Research currently has $12.00 price target on the stock.
+Zacks Investment Research upgraded shares of Select Interior Concepts (NASDAQ:SIC) from a hold rating to a buy rating in a report issued on Friday, Zacks.com reports.
+Zacks Investment Research currently has $12.00 target price on the stock.

 According to Zacks, “Select Interior Concepts, Inc. provides interior surface products for residential and commercial builders.
 The Company offers natural and engineered stone slabs, cabinetry, bathroom countertops, wall tiles, shower enclosures, towel bars and rings, paper holders, medicine cabinets and mirrors.
 Its primary operating subsidiaries and segments consists of Residential Design Services and Architectural Surfaces Group.
 Select Interior Concepts, Inc. is based in CA, United States. “

-Separately, B. Riley increased their price objective on shares of Select Interior Concepts from $13.00 to $14.00 and gave the stock a buy rating in a research report on Tuesday, March 16th.
+Separately, B. Riley boosted their price target on shares of Select Interior Concepts from $13.00 to $14.00 and gave the company a buy rating in a research report on Tuesday, March 16th.

-Select Interior Concepts (NASDAQ:SIC) last issued its quarterly earnings data on Thursday, May 6th.
-The company reported ($0.07) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.11) by $0.04.
+Select Interior Concepts (NASDAQ:SIC) last announced its earnings results on Thursday, May 6th.
+The company reported ($0.07) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.11) by $0.04.
 Select Interior Concepts had a negative net margin of 1.37% and a negative return on equity of 4.95%.
-As a group, equities analysts expect that Select Interior Concepts will post 0.39 earnings per share for the current year.
+The company had revenue of $137.79 million for the quarter, compared to analysts’ expectations of $136.20 million.
+On average, sell-side analysts predict that Select Interior Concepts will post 0.39 EPS for the current fiscal year.

-A number of institutional investors have recently made changes to their positions in the stock.
-Squarepoint Ops LLC purchased a new stake in Select Interior Concepts during the first quarter worth about $179,000.
-Divisar Capital Management LLC grew its holdings in shares of Select Interior Concepts by 0.9% in the first quarter.
-Divisar Capital Management LLC now owns 972,946 shares of the company’s stock valued at $7,005,000 after purchasing an additional 8,968 shares in the last quarter.
-Millennium Management LLC increased its stake in Select Interior Concepts by 192.3% during the 1st quarter.
-Millennium Management LLC now owns 114,166 shares of the company’s stock worth $822,000 after buying an additional 75,114 shares during the period.
-D. E. Shaw & Co.
-Inc. lifted its holdings in Select Interior Concepts by 3.8% during the 1st quarter.
-D. E. Shaw & Co.
-Inc. now owns 57,614 shares of the company’s stock worth $415,000 after buying an additional 2,090 shares in the last quarter.
-Finally, Punch & Associates Investment Management Inc. boosted its position in Select Interior Concepts by 10.2% in the 1st quarter.
-Punch & Associates Investment Management Inc. now owns 507,100 shares of the company’s stock valued at $3,651,000 after buying an additional 47,100 shares during the period.
-Institutional investors own 49.70% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of SIC.
+HRT Financial LP purchased a new stake in Select Interior Concepts in the 1st quarter valued at about $77,000.
+Susquehanna International Group LLP purchased a new stake in Select Interior Concepts in the 4th quarter valued at about $91,000.
+Goldman Sachs Group Inc. purchased a new stake in Select Interior Concepts during the first quarter worth about $102,000.
+Citigroup Inc. purchased a new stake in Select Interior Concepts during the fourth quarter worth about $108,000.
+Finally, Wells Fargo & Company MN increased its stake in Select Interior Concepts by 875.6% during the fourth quarter.
+Wells Fargo & Company MN now owns 15,864 shares of the company’s stock worth $114,000 after purchasing an additional 14,238 shares during the period.
+Hedge funds and other institutional investors own 49.70% of the company’s stock.

 Select Interior Concepts Company Profile